getian107/MGBB-GSA-QC/README.md

 This repository details the quality control (QC) pipeline for the imputation data of MGB Biobank samples, which are genotyped on Illumina’s GSA array.
 The pipeline and parameter recommendations described here follow the guidelines provided in [this repository](https://github.com/getian107/MGBB-QC/), which details the QC pipeline for Illumina’s GSA genotyped data of MGB Biobank samples.

 The dataset includes the imputation data of 53,253 individuals in hg38 coordinates.
 The samples are initially genotyped on Illumina's GSA array in hg19 coordinates across 4 different batches (batches A to D).
-After imputation using TOPMed on Michigan server, data were converted from VCF dosages to PLINK hard-call genotypes.
+After imputation using the TOPMed reference panel on the Michigan server, data were converted from VCF dosages to PLINK hard-call genotypes.
 Post-imputation data from 4 batches were merged.

 ## Quality control pipeline